Cong TV

-Lincoln Cortez Velasquez (born October 27, 1991), better known by his username Cong TV, is a Filipino YouTuber, vlogger, online streamer, comedian, musician and entrepreneur.
-He is notable for his comedic content on YouTube.
-He is widely regarded as one of the leading YouTube personalities in the Philippines.
+Lincoln Cortez Velasquez (born October 27, 1991), better known by his username Cong TV, is a Filipino YouTuber, video game livestreamer, and musician, regarded as one of the leading YouTube personalities in the Philippines.
+He gained fame for his comedic and relatable content and founded the content creator collective Team Payaman.

 Early life

 Lincoln Cortez Velasquez was born on October 27, 1991, to Marlon Velasquez Sr. and Jovel Cortez Velasquez.